-7.7 The Governing Body will then decide whether to accept the panel's recommendation and will notify the individual, division and department, as relevant, of its decision.
+7.7.
+The Governing Body will then decide whether to accept the panel's recommendation and will notify the individual, division and department, as relevant, of its decision.

-Where the request to continue working beyond the EJRA is rejected, the individual will be notified in writing of
+Where the request to continue working beyond the ERJA is rejected, the individual will be notified in writing of

-- (a) the right of appeal under the College's statutes and procedures as set out in section 8 below, and - (b) the right to discuss with relevant College Officers any opportunities for continued employment outside the scope of the EJRA.
+- a) The right to appeal under the College's Statutes and procedures as set out in section 8 below, and - b) The right to discuss with relevant College Officers any opportunities for continued employment outside the scope of the EJRA.

 Where a decision is taken to extend employment under these procedures beyond the EJRA, the employee will be issued with a fixed-term contract, to terminate at the date set by the Governing Body in agreeing to the extension, but with continuity of service.
 This contract will state the details of the specific hours, duties, salary and other terms and conditions for the extension.
-On any occasion when the Governing Body agrees an extension to the period of employment in accordance with this procedure, it shall decide whether to permit any further application to be made under this procedure.
+On any occasion when the Governing Body agrees an extension to the period of employment in accordance with this procedure, it shall decide at the same time whether to permit any further application to be made under this procedure.
 If so, it shall decide whether any further notification is necessary equivalent to that set out in step 1 above and set an appropriate time limit in place of that set out in step 3 above by which any application shall be made for a further extension.

-Step Eight: Appeal (Statute XV, By-Law XXXVIII)
+Step Eight: Appeal (Statute XV, By-Lay XXXVIII)

-8. The College shall make the following arrangements to hear any appeal against a decision made under section 7.7 above.
-For the avoidance of doubt, the appeal will relate solely to whether the policy has been properly applied by the College.

-8.1 Any appeal should be made in writing and sent to the President within twenty-eight days of notification to the Fellow of the decision made in step 7.

-8.2 The President shall bring any notice of appeal received (and the date when it was served) to the attention of the Governing Body and shall inform the appellant that they have done so.

-8.3 Where an appeal is made the Governing Body shall appoint a person to hear the appeal who shall be called the Chair.
-The Chair shall be either

-- (a) the Visitor; or - (b) a person not employed by the College holding, or having held, judicial office or being a barrister or solicitor with appropriate expertise.

-8.4 The Chair shall sit alone unless they consider that justice and fairness will best be served by sitting with two other persons.
-The body so constituted shall be referred to as the Appeal Body, which term shall also refer to the Chair in the event that the Chair sits alone.

-8.5 The other persons who may sit with the Chair shall be
+- 8. The College shall make the following arrangements to hear any appeal against a decision made under section 7.7 above.
+For the avoidance of doubt, the appeal will relate solely to whether the policy has been properly applied by the College. - 8.1.
+Any appeal should be made in writing and sent to the President within twenty-eight days of notification to the Fellow of the decision made in step 7. - 8.2.
+The President shall bring any notice of appeal received (and the date when it was served) to the attention of the Governing Body and shall inform the appellant that they have done so. - 8.3.
+Where an appeal is made the Governing Body shall appoint a person to hear the appeal who shall be called the Chair.
+The Chair shall be either - a) The Visitor, or - b) A person not employed by the College holding, or having held, judicial office or being a barrister or solicitor with appropriate expertise. - 8.4.
+The Chair shall sit alone unless they consider that justice and fairness will best be served by sitting with two other persons.
+The body so constituted shall be referred to as the Appeal Body, which term shall also refer to the Chair in the event that the Chair sits alone. - 8.5.
+The other persons who may sit with the Chair shall be

-(a) one Fellow of the College; and

-(b) one other person judged by the Chair to be a suitable person.

-8.6 The procedure for the appeal shall be as set out in By-Law XXXVIII, Clauses 3, 5, 6 and 8-14 as amended from time to time, and thus based on the principles set out in Part V of Statute XV.
+- a) One Fellow of the College; and - b) One other person judged by the Chair to be a suitable person. - 8.6.
+The procedure for the appeal shall be as set out in By-Law XXXVIII, Clauses 3, 5, 6 and 8-14 as amended from time to time, and thus based on the principles set out in Part V of Statute XV.